bysnupy/openshift_trainings/v3.5/memos/non_ha_installation.md

 * Step5: customizes the configurations of target nodes
   * node server's hostname resolution is required
   * the time is synchonized by NTP on all nodes

+* docker install and enabled with dedicated block volume

+* atomic-openshift-utils installs only on master host